 The Gold temperament is part of the True Colors personality type indicator.
-This means people with the Gold temperament bring special gifts to the workplace.
+This means people with the Gold temperament bring unique gifts to the workplace.
 Gold leaders leverage their sense of order, responsibility, and structure to build team effectiveness.

 Now, let’s talk Gold.

 If you attended my most recent training in Kansas City, you learned Golds use task lists to manage multiple demands on their time.
 They like having a good “handle” on their duties and responsibilities and never want to be slackers.

 Is that you?
 If so, people value your ability to get things accomplished, and your many to-do lists may be a tool that helps you get all done.

 Recently, a Gold told me, “Teri, project management apps are the best thing in the world”.
 That’s something you don’t hear every day, right?
 But, if you’re Gold, you’re likely nodding your head in agreement.